 The White House is one of the most iconic buildings in America.
 Construction was begun on it in 1792, and it has been the home of every U.S. president from John Adams (our second president) to today.
 It is a very historically significant building and a national architectural treasure.
 However, very little of the original building actually still exists.
 This is because of a series of three disasters that have befallen over its 200-year history.
 What you see of the White House today is virtually all new.
 One has to look very hard to see any bits of the original.

 Disaster #1: The British Are Coming (Again)

 The United States went to war with Great Britain for a second time from 1812 to 1814 in a war that became known as the War of 1812.
 During this war, the British were able to briefly gain control of Washington, D.C. and burned the White House in a symbol of triumph over the Americans.
-While their win was short-lived and the Americans ultimately won the war, the damage to the still relatively new White House was extensive.
+The damage to the still relatively new White House was extensive.
 Most of the wooden interior was destroyed.
 In fact, the only things that are known to have survived the fire are a painting of George Washington that then-first lady Dolly Madison took with her when she left the building as the British were approaching, and the exterior stone walls, which can still be seen today.